 Listening (25%) There is a listening comprehension test, with some questions and answers in English and some in French, about short passages of spoken French.
-Cneeking (OEO()) There is a short encolving test

-- Speaking (25%) There is a short speaking test. - Reading (25%) There is a reading comprehension test, with some questions and answers in English and some in French about short passages of written French.
-There is also a very short translation from French into English. - Writing (25%) Pupils write short texts in French, and there is also a short translation from English into French.
+Speaking (25%) There is a short speaking test.
+Reading (25%) There is a reading comprehension test, with some questions and answers in English and some in French about short passages of written French.
+There is also a short translation from French into English.
+Writing (25%) Pupils write short texts in French, and there is also a short translation from English into French.